junxit/us-congress-bills-117/bill.md

     >   - **(2)** *Identification in report* The Administrator shall identify the expanded efforts and enhancements made under paragraph (1) in the annual reports required by subsection (e).

 - **(e)** *Revision of Chapter 301*
-  - **(1)** *Chapter heading* The chapter heading of chapter 301 of title 51, United States Code, is amended by striking “APPROPRIATIONS, BUDGETS, AND ACCOUNTING” and inserting “FUNDING”.
+  - **(1)** *Chapter heading* The chapter heading of chapter 301 of title 51, United States Code, is amended by striking “ APPROPRIATIONS, BUDGETS, AND ACCOUNTING ” and inserting “ FUNDING ”.
   - **(2)** *Chapter table of contents* The chapter table of contents of chapter 301 of title 51, United States Code, is amended to read as follows:
   - **(3)** *Redesignation of existing sections* Chapter 301 of title 51, United States Code, is amended as follows:
     - **(A)** Section 30103 (Budgets) is redesignated as section 30121, and transferred to appear after section 30104 (Baselines and cost controls).